 To modify the pattern you’ll need to add some extra width to the center line to create a button overlap.
 How much width you’ll ask?
 Well, the bands on store-bought clothing are usually ¾” – 1 inch (2- 2,5 cm) wide but you can always make them smaller or larger to go with your design and your buttons.
 The rule is that the button bands should be wide enough to support your buttons.

 Here, we will be showing you how to create a 1″ placket for a women’s tank.
-Please note that these instructions rely on you having traced off a pattern piece for a shirt with no seam allowance.
+Please note that these instructions rely on you having traced off your pattern first.

 1. Download and print the pattern.
 Trace the front sloper on a new piece of paper, then flip it over to create a mirror image and trace again.
 Now you have a front left and a front right pieces.
 The fold line is your center.
 So you’ll be adding button bands to this center fold line.